Argentina profile

 1946 - Juan Peron wins presidential election on a promise of higher wages and social security.
 His wife, Eva 'Evita' Peron is put in charge of labour relations.

 1949 - A new constitution strengthens the power of the president.
-Congress passes legislation providing jail terms for anyone showing disrespect to the government.
-Regime opponents are imprisoned, independent newspapers are suppressed.
+Opponents are imprisoned, independent newspapers are suppressed.

-1951 - Peron is re-elected with a huge majority.
+1951 - Peron is re-elected with a huge majority, but his support begins to decline after Evita dies the following year.

+1955 August-September - Violent military uprisings drive President Peron to resign and go into exile.

 1966 - General Juan Carlos Ongania seizes power after years of unstable civilian government.